 “Developing good money habits in your children is essential to laying a strong foundation for managing their finances as they reach adulthood,” says Katie Ross, education and development manager for the non-profit organization American Consumer Credit Counseling.

-And it’s critical to start early: a 2013 study from Dr. David Whitebread and Dr. Sue Bingham at the University of Cambridge found that the “habits of mind” children use to solve problems, including financial ones, are developed by age seven.
+It’s critical to start early: a study from Dr. David Whitebread and Dr. Sue Bingham at the University of Cambridge found that the “habits of mind” children use to solve problems, including financial ones, are developed by age seven.

 Here are Ross’s dos and don’ts for developing those positive habits:

-- Be afraid to talk to kids about your own financial choices, good or bad.
+It’s important your kids hear about your own financial situation and past choices, good or bad.
 “It’s okay for kids to be aware of your household priorities, and what you can and cannot afford,” says Ross.